 Now that I’m in a more sound state of mind, I find that I am able to concentrate much better; hence I am now able to experience the world in a new light.

-Later, I realized that I wanted to be a writer (ironically) and decided it was time to start reading.
-Now I find reading to be a great escape, especially since, at times, reality isn’t so kind.
+Later, I realized that I wanted to be a writer (ironically) and decided it was time to start taking reading seriously.
+Now I find reading to be a great escape, especially in the times when reality isn’t so kind.
 Therefore, it can be a great way to cope until a personal issue is resolved.

 It also allows me to travel beyond my means.
-Since I’ve always had a wild imagination, one that made it difficult for me to concentrate in the first place, I leave it up to my mind to bring the story to life.
+Since I’ve always had a wild imagination, the one that made it difficult for me to concentrate in the first place, I leave it up to my mind to bring the story to life, and I really enjoy how freeing the experience can be.

 Last, but not least, it helps me to understand the world more.
 I find this to be very powerful as it gives me a sense of peace and allows me to accept the things I cannot change.
 This applies to all art forms.